Donors help to bring specialized, family-centred care to the new Stollery NICU at the Sturgeon

-That all changes in fall 2019 when the Sturgeon Community Hospital opens its doors to a new $2.3-million Stollery NICU.
-We’ve committed to raising an additional $2.5 million to fund state-of-the-art equipment and training within the NICU, with the help of generous donors like you.
+That all changes on Monday when the Sturgeon Community Hospital opens its doors to a new $2.3-million Stollery NICU.
+We’ve committed to raising an additional $2 million to fund state-of-the-art equipment and training within the Stollery NICU, with the help of generous donors like you.

 Check out the following stories to learn more about the impact you’re making on the health of premature babies in Sturgeon: